newrelic/docs-website/src/content/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-integration.md

   If you are still using our Legacy configuration and definition files, refer to this [document](/docs/create-integrations/infrastructure-integrations-sdk/specifications/host-integrations-standard-configuration-format/) for help.
 </Callout>

 As with other integrations, one `kafka-config.yml` configuration file can have many instances of the integration collecting different brokers, consumers and producers metrics.
+You can see config examples with one or multiple instances in the [`kafka-config.yml` sample files](#examples)
 Specific settings related to Kafka are defined using the `env` section of each instance in the `kafka-config.yml` configuration file.
 These settings control the connection to your Brokers, Zookeeper, and JMX as well as other security settings and features.
 The list of valid settings is described in [Kafka's configuration settings](/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-config).

 The integration has two modes of operation on each instance, which are mutually exclusive, that you can set up with the `CONSUMER_OFFSET` parameter:

-* Consumer offset collection: set `CONSUMER_OFFSET = true` to collect [KafkaOffsetSample](#KafkaOffsetSample-collection).
+* Consumer offset collection: set `CONSUMER_OFFSET = true` to collect [KafkaOffsetSample](/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-config/#KafkaOffsetSample-collectionn).
-* Core collection mode: set `CONSUMER_OFFSET = false` to collect the rest of the samples: [KafkaBrokerSample, KafkaTopicSample](#broker-collection), [KafkaProducerSample, KafkaConsumerSample](#KafkaConsumerSample-collection).
+* Core collection mode: set `CONSUMER_OFFSET = false` to collect the rest of the samples: [KafkaBrokerSample, KafkaTopicSample](/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-config/#broker-collection), [KafkaProducerSample, KafkaConsumerSample](/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-config/#KafkaConsumerSample-collection).

 <Callout variant="important">
   These modes are are mutually exclusive because consumer offset collection takes a long time to run and has high performance requirements, in order to collect both groups of Samples, set two instances, one with each mode.